Jamie-Clayton/Docs/_posts/2020-08-24-production-ready-software.md

 ### 4. Monitoring and Observability

-You cannot fix what you cannot see.
-Production systems must be instrumented to reveal their internal state.
+You can't fix what you can't see.
+Instrument the system to reveal its internal state, or you'll be debugging blind at 2am.

 **What this means:**